apiaryio/dredd/docs/hooks.md

 ## Hook types: before, after, beforeAll, afterAll

 Dredd provides four types of hooks. _Single transaction hooks_ or _all transactions hooks_.

-You must provide __transaction name__ in order to tell what function the single transaction hook should be called upon.
+You must provide __transaction name__ in order to tell what function the __single transaction hook__ should be called upon.
-Then the first argument is a _string_ (transaction name), second argument is the _function_.
+The first argument is a _string_ (transaction name), second argument is the _function_.

-If you use all transactions hooks, please use only one argument–the actual function.
+If you use __all transactions hooks__, please use only one argument–the actual function.

 - __before__ hooks are called before every single transaction
 - __after__ hooks are called after every single transaction,